-1. I can confirm that my child has been diagnosed with a food (please state which food.....) / wasp/bee sting / latex allergy / [other allergy] and has been prescribed an adrenalin auto injector. [delete as appropriate].

-2. My child has a working, in-date adrenaline auto injector, clearly labelled with their name, which will remain in school at all times.

-2. In the event of my child displaying symptoms of anaphylaxis shock, and if their own adrenaline auto injector is not available or is unusable, I consent for my child to receive an injection from an emergency adrenaline auto injector held by the school for such emergencies.
+- 1. I can confirm that my child has been diagnosed with a food (please state which food......) / wasp/bee sting / latex allergy / [other allergy] and has been prescribed an adrenalin auto injector. [delete as appropriate]. - 2.
+My child has an in-date adrenaline auto injector, clearly labelled with their name, which they will have with them at school every day. - 3.
+In the event of my child displaying symptoms of anaphylaxis shock, and if their own adrenaline auto injector is not available or is unusable, I consent for my child to receive an injection from an emergency adrenaline auto injector held by the school for such emergencies.

-Appendix 5
+Signed: Date:

+Name (print)

+Child's name:

+Class:

+Parent's address and o contact details:

+E-mail:

+BODYMAP

+(The bodymap must be comp leted by the parent/carer before any cream or ointment

+is applied at school)

+Name of pupil: Date of Birth:

+Class:

+Name of staff to apply prescribe d cream/ointment:

+Name of medication:

-Template A: individual healthcare plan
+Template A: individual h nealthcare plan

+Name of Academy/setting

+Child's name

+Group/class/form

+Date of birth

+Child's address

+Medical diagnosis or condition

+Date

+Review date

 Family Contact Information

+Name

+Phone no. (work)

+(home)

+(mobile)

+Name

+Relationship to child

+Phone no. (work)

+(home)

+(mobile)

 Clinic/Hospital Contact

 Name

 Phone no.

 G.P.

 Name

 Phone no.

 Who is responsible for providing support in Academy

-Describe medical needs and give details of child's symptoms, triggers, signs, treatments, facilities, equipment or devices, environmental issues etc.
+Describe medical needs and give details of ch equipment or devices, environmental issues e ild's symptoms, triggers, signs, treatments, facilities, tc.

-Name of medication - dose, method of administration, when to be taken, side effects, contra-indications, administered by/self-administered with/without supervision.
+Name of medication - dose, method of admini administered by/self-administered with/without stration, when to be taken, side effects, contra-indications,

-If this is a controlled drug - detail the arrangements required for storage, administering and disposal
+nents required for storage, administering and disposal

-Daily care requirements

-Specific support for the pupil's educational, social and emotional needs

-Arrangements for Academy visits/trips etc

-Other information

-Describe what constitutes an emergency, and the action to take if this occurs

-Who is responsible in an emergency (state if different for off-site activities)

-Plan developed with

-Staff training needed/undertaken - who, what, when

-Form copied to
+Specific support for the pupil's educational, social and emotional needs Arrangements for Academy visits/trips etc Other information Describe what constitutes an emergency, and the action to take if this occurs Who is responsible in an emergency (state if different for off-site activities) Plan developed with Staff training needed/undertaken - who, what, when Form copied to